cosmos/sdk-tutorials/academy/2-cosmos-concepts/11-testing.md

 ### Integration tests

 Integration tests are one step wider in scope.
-They are still focused on your module but, instead of mocking the dependencies, now your test provisions a **minimal-viable application** that includes fully-fledged dependencies, including – crucially – those your own module needs.
+They are still focused on your module but, instead of mocking the dependencies, now your test provisions a **minimum-viable application** that includes fully-fledged dependencies, including – crucially – those your own module needs.

 <HighlightBox type="info">